 I am always interested in students, post-docs and visitors who like to be in the field, are interested in the ecology and evolution of plants and soils and who like to work in a collaborative environment.
-I try to create a professional atmosphere in my lab that creates good communication, facilitates collaborative relationships among students and allows for an open discussion of ideas and concepts.
-Weekly lab group meetings with undergrads, graduate students and postdocs to discuss individual goals, research plans, new datasets or give practice talks help create this research community.
-Lab group meetings are held every Friday (12:00-1:30) in combination with Joe Bailey’s lab.
+I try to create an inclusive, professional atmosphere in my lab that creates good communication, values diverse opinions, facilitates collaborative relationships among students and allows for an open discussion of ideas and concepts.
+Weekly lab group meetings with undergrads, graduate students and postdocs to discuss individual goals, research plans, new datasets, review manuscripts or give practice talks help create this research community.
+Lab group meetings are held every week (usually Fridays) in combination with Joe Bailey’s lab.

 Experience in a lab as an undergrad is a great way to learn some hands-on skills and see if research is for you.
 There are great opportunities to work in the lab and develop independent projects and honors theses.
-Most folks start in the lab helping others with their projects, learning techniques and developing questions that then lead to their own projects.
-Undergrad’s are encouraged (and helped) to publish their work and present it at the UT undergraduate research expo (Eureca), at local conferences such as the Association of Southeastern Biologists and Ecological Society of America meetings.
+Most folks start in the lab helping graduate students with their projects, learning techniques and developing questions that then lead to their own projects.
+Undergrad’s are encouraged (and helped) to publish their work and present it at the UT undergraduate research expo (Eureca), the EEB undergraduate expo and at local conferences such as the Association of Southeastern Biologists and Ecological Society of America meetings.
 Contact Jen any time with an email stating your interests.

-Previous publications (to date) with undergrads in the lab:
+Some previous publications with undergrads in the lab:

 Pregitzer, C.C., J.K.
 Bailey, S.C.
 Hart & J.A.
 Schweitzer.
 2010.
 Soils as agents of selection: Feedbacks between plants and soils alter seedling survival and performance.
 Evolutionary Ecology 24:1045-1059